 - What do you really like to do? (i.e., art, play outside, play with friends, play soccer, play on the computer)

 - Then asking probing questions to dig deeper into those initial answers.
 (What’s your favorite thing about playing outside – playing active games with friends or searching for animals?
-What kind of art do you really like – drawing or working with clay or painting?)
+What kind of art do you really like – drawing or working with clay or painting?
+Do you have a goal to really build your soccer skills?
+Do you want to try to make the middle school volleyball team?)

-- Then ask what they might want to learn about or learn to do that they’ve never tried. (i.e., building a video game, archery, 3-D drawing, acting, horses)
+- Then ask what they might want to learn about or learn to do that they’ve never tried. (i.e., building a video game, archery, 3-D drawing, acting, horseback riding)

 Years ago, Kristie and I both sent our boys to Camp Invention at a local middle school.
-These sweet baby faces are pre-teens now!
+These sweet baby faces are tweens/teens now!

 Look at your notes, get an idea of the types of camps you’re looking for and designate a one-hour Internet search to researching camps.
 Keep a running list of the following information for each camp: name of the camp, location, available dates/times, cost, ages, different options such as 3-day versus full week or optional excursions or add-ons.
 Pay special attention to camps near home or work.